OpenEnergyPlatform/academy/docs/courses/02_start.md

 # 02 - How to get started with the Open Energy Family and Platform

-Learn how to register as a user with the Open Energy Platform (OEP) and why and how to register also with github.
+You will learn how to register as a user with the Open Energy Platform (OEP) and why and how to register also with github.

 You can provide feedback to this course on github: [https://github.com/OpenEnergyPlatform/academy/issues/164](https://github.com/OpenEnergyPlatform/academy/issues/164)